chinazagideon/alx-airbnb-project-documentation/README.md

 ## Project Overview

 This project is an ambitious, enterprise-scalable backend for an Airbnb-like rental marketplace.
-Developed as a key component of a professional portfolio, it showcases a robust microservices architecture seamlessly integrated with Big Data capabilities and AI powered features such as personalized search and ad listings.
+Developed as a key component of my professional portfolio, it showcases a robust microservices architecture seamlessly integrated with Big Data capabilities and AI powered features such as personalized search and ad listings.

 The core objective is to simulate a real-world, high-traffic application, demonstrating proficiency in scalable system design, secure API development, asynchronous communication, and intelligent data processing.